 If you're experiencing lower than expected cache hit ratios for your backend services or backend buckets, make sure responses for the URLs of interest are being cached.

 Cloud CDN incorporates the full request URI into its cache keys, so

 http://example.com/cat.jpg?1 and http://example.com/cat.jpg?2 will have separate

 cache entries.
-You can improve cache hit rates by always using a single URL for
+You can improve cache hit ratios by always using a single URL for

 otherwise cacheable page, consider using

-Additionally, you can improve cache hit rates by using the
+Additionally, you can improve cache hit ratios by using the

 header only when necessary.
 Caching Details has